1shChheda/genetic_disorder_project/README.md

         - *VEP*: Uses Ensembl's Variant Effect Predictor.
         - *dbNSFP*: Uses the dbNSFP database.
     3. Submit for processing.
+    4. You can cancel the process at any time by clicking the **Cancel Process** button.

 5. **View and Download Results**:
     - Once processing is complete, results will be displayed in the web interface.
     - You can download the annotated results directly through the web interface by clicking the **Download Results** button.
     - The downloaded file will be named in the format `<annotation_type>_annotated_variants_<timestamp>.csv`.

+## Multi-tab Support
+The application now supports working with multiple browser tabs simultaneously:
+- Each browser tab gets a unique session
+- Process management is isolated between tabs
+- Resources are automatically cleaned up
+- Session data expires after 24 hours of inactivity

 ## Project Status
 This project is in the initial stages of development.
 It currently supports: